-ON/RUN position.
-It should go out with the engine running.
+10. Electronic Stability Control (ESC) Activation/ Malfunction Indicator Light - If Equipped engine running.
 If the "ESC Activation/Malfunction Indicator Light" comes on continuously with the engine running, a malfunction has been detected in the ESC system.
 If this light remains on after several ignition cycles, and the vehicle has been driven several miles (kilometers) at speeds greater than 30 mph (48 km/h), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.